sytzez/compost/README.md

 - Automatically resolving `string` and `int` literals to `String` and `Int` structs, so we can do `MyPoint.String + '!'` instead of `MyPoint.String + String(value: '!')`.
 - Operator precedence.
-- More advanced types such as `Op/Add & Op/Sub`.
 - Enum types.
 - Array types.
 - Control flow keywords such as `if` and `for`.